Techtonica/curriculum/women-in-tech-resources/resources-list.md

 - [Networking](/networking/networking.md)
 - [Diversity, Inclusion, and Bias](/diversity-inclusion-bias/inclusion.md)

+### Directions
+If this is your first time looking at the Women in Tech Resources List, spend 30 minutes looking at resources that appeal to you.
+Sign up for as many as you like!
+The stronger your network is when you start job searching, the more opportunities you will have.

 ## San Francisco Bay Area / General Resources

 ### Mailing Lists, Google or Facebook Groups, and Slacks: